philipdarke/reproducible-actuarial-work/docs/exercise5.md

 ---
 ```

-Various output types are supported, including Microsoft Word, HTML websites and presentations.
+Various [output types](https://rmarkdown.rstudio.com/gallery.html) are supported, including Microsoft Word, HTML websites and presentations.

 ### Code chunks

-To insert a chunk of R code choose `Insert / R` at the top right of the script pane.
+To insert a chunk of R code into a document choose `Insert / R` at the top right of the script pane.
 The cog-wheel button on the right of the chunk lets you choose whether the code and/or output is included in the report.

 The first chunk should include the following to set up the document